 - Stained Glass—Participants will learn the skills and techniques needed to complete a stained glass piece using the copper foil method.
 Participants can create their own design or use a pattern provided.

 - Young Artist Course (Ages 6-17; will be divided into two smaller groups by age)—Participants will be involved in a fun, educational and interactive environment.
-Through faith and creativity, students will engage in a variety of activities including different mediums such as paper engineering, agamographs, painting, collage making, poetry, games and nature interaction.
+Through faith and creativity, students will engage in a variety of activities including different mediums such as paper engineering, sculpture, painting, collage making, poetry, games and nature interaction.
 All activities will be designed to meet different ability levels.

 Mini workshop courses: